-Nalgene® Storm Water Sampler bottles are commercially produced bottles that collect a grab sample of water, similar to a manual grab, but without the requirement for personnel on site.
-The water bottles fill
+Nalgene[®] Storm Water Sampler bottles are commercially produced bottles that collect a grab sample of water, similar to a manual grab2, but without the requirement for personnel on site.
+The water bottles fill once water reaches the intake level when deployed in a stream or drain and close off by means of a float valve (also known as a ball cock), preventing any further water from mixing with the sample.

-&lt;sup>1 This rainfall depth is based on modelling by Tom Parsons at CCC for the Avon Stormwater Management Plan that demonstrated this is sufficient rainfall to obtain the first flush of contaminants.
+1 This rainfall depth is based on modelling by Tom Parsons at CCC for the Avon Stormwater Management Plan that demonstrated this is sufficient rainfall to obtain the first flush of contaminants.

-&lt;sup>2 Note that with a manual grab samples are usually collected below the water surface and can be integrated over depth.
+2 Note that with a manual grab samples are usually collected below the water surface and can be integrated over depth.
 When deployed in a stream, Nalgene bottles will fill from the water surface and therefore represent a slightly different parcel of water from a grab sample.
 This effect is unlikely to be significant at higher flows when there is high turbulence (and mixing) of the stream water.